-Every winter, we run our Cromar Science Cafe, usually on the third Wednesday of the month, but on other dates to suit speakers.
+Every winter, we run our Cromar Science Cafe, on dates to suit speakers.
 Speakers mainly come from the University of Aberdeen and Robert Gordon Universities, and we work closely with the academic outreach centre, PERU.
 Local volunteers make delicious coffee and tea, which is included in the entrance fee.

 Our talks are open to anyone who would like to attend and the speakers aim to make them accessible to all, whether or not you have any background in science.

 We follow the relaxed Café Sci format : Introduction, talk (up to 45 mins), Q&A session.
 If you have been to an urban “drop-in” Café Sci format before, the main difference is that our talks are longer and we allow speakers to use visual aids.
 We are proud to be one of the few cafes set up to bring talks out to our rural population.

 The talks help fund our activities with the local schools and we charge a £4 entry fee to talks for adults, but those in full time education get in free.
 They are based in Tarland, either at the hall or at the Cafe.
 Details are on each programme.